pljoel/adversary_emulation_library/oilrig/Emulation_Plan/Infrastructure.md

 4 targets, all domain joined to the `boombox` domain:

-1. *SQL Server* : tested and executed on CentOS 7.9
+1. *SQL Server* : tested and executed on Windows Server 2k19 - Build 17763
 1. *Domain Controller* : tested and executed on Windows Server 2k19 - Build 17763
 1. *Exchange Server* : tested and executed on Windows Server 2k19 - Build 17763
 1. *Exchange Admin Workstation* : tested and executed on Windows 10 - Build 17763